siddhantpatni0407/developer-toolkit/README.md

 ## 🙋‍♂️ How to Use

-- Browse by category above ☝️
+- Browse categories (expand/collapse as needed) ☝️
 - Copy-paste commands as needed 💻
-- Use it locally or star the repo to reference it later ⭐
+- Use locally or star ⭐ the repo for quick reference
-- Open PRs if you’d like to contribute 🔧
+- Contribute via PRs 🔧 if you’d like to add improvements

 ---

 ## 🧑‍💻 Author

 **Siddhant Patni**
 [🌐 GitHub](https://github.com/siddhantpatni0407)

 ---

 ## 📜 License

 This project is licensed under the [MIT License](./LICENSE).
 Feel free to use, modify, and share it.

 ---

-> 🧠 _“The best tool is the one you know how to use well.
-This repo helps you know many.”_